 Contact our team of experienced professionals if you need support to understand a group that is pressuring you in uncomfortable ways, are worried about someone who appears to be unduly influenced, or feel that you’re losing your personal choices to a controlling individual.
 We offer consulting and recovery services to help you or your loved one assess the situation and develop ways to more freely follow your own path.
 We also offer professional training and information to the media on undue influence (mind control).

-We start with an initial consultation including a complete review of the situation.
+We start with an initial consultation by reviewing your case evaluation form with up to 10 pages, 12 pt New Time Roman which we will review ahead of time.
 We listen closely to your questions and concerns and share our extensive knowledge and experience about what can work in your specific situation.
 We recommend next steps and plan future options.
 As your consulting partners, we will work with you to tailor an approach that meets your needs.

 The BITE Model of mind control outlines many key elements that need to be controlled: Behavior, Information, Thoughts, and Emotion.
 If these four components can be controlled, then an individual’s identity can be systematically manipulated and changed.
 Destructive mind control takes the “locus of control” away from an individual.
 The person is systematically deceived about the beliefs and practices of the person (or group) and manipulated throughout the recruitment process- unable to make informed choices and exert independent judgment.
 The person’s identity is profoundly influenced through a set of social influence techniques and a “new identity” is created- programmed to be dependent on the leader or group ideology.
 The person can’t think for themselves, but believes otherwise.
 The cult system reinforces an “illusion of control.”